 Below is a list of common steps that you may be asked to do.

 - You will be asked to sign a consent form that gives permission to do the surgery.

-- In addition to a complete medical history, your doctor will do a physical exam to
+- In addition to a complete health history, your doctor will do a physical exam to make

-make sure you are in otherwise good health before you undergo the surgery.
-You may
+sure you are in otherwise good health before you undergo the surgery.
+You may also

 - You will have a neurological exam before surgery that will be compared with one done

 - You will be asked to fast before the procedure, generally after midnight.

 - If you are pregnant or think you might be, tell your doctor.

 - Tell your doctor if you are sensitive to or are allergic to any medicine, latex, tape

 - Tell your doctor of all prescribed medicines, over-the-counter medicines, and herbal

 supplements that you are taking.